BPMA Code of Conduct

 A Member shall ensure that its employees, contractors and/or agents are adequately trained, qualified and exercise their responsibilities with appropriate skill, care and professionalism.

 All claimed performance criteria relating to a product, whether orally or in writing, shall accurately reflect the product’s features and performance characteristics.
 Members will, where required and practicable, provide pre-sales support and services to ensure the appropriate specification of the equipment for the required purpose.
 The level of associated support will be evaluated and in line with customer needs.
-Member’s sales staff and technical advisers will receive full training.
+Member’s sales staff and technical advisers will receive full training and aspire to seek appropriate certification or accreditation under a recognised quality assurance scheme.

 Members will make relevant operating manuals available.